[KBA-01456] Security Center fails to install due to Microsoft .NET Framework error code 0x800f0906 on Windows Server 2012 and 2012 R2

-- Open the Group Policy Editor by running gpedit.msc.
+- Open the Local Group Policy Editor by running gpedit.msc.

-- In Specify settings for optional component installation and
+- In the Specify settings for optional component installation and

 - To enable the policy, select Enabled.

-- Open a command prompt as administrator and run gpupdate /force.
+- Open Windows Command Prompt as an administrator and run gpupdate /force.

 - In Server Manager, click Add Roles and Features and install .NET Framework 3.5 Features from the Features pane.